Alex-MobileApps/preferred-paths/README.md

 If the 'save' parameter is set in the OzStar script, two files will be saved on OzStar.
 E.g. if 'save' was set to 'demo.pt':
-- preferred-paths/demo.pt : Contains the training results
+- demo.pt : Contains the training results
-- preferred-paths/params_demo.pt.txt : Contains the parameters used to produce the results demo.pt
+- params_demo.pt.txt : Contains the parameters used to produce the results demo.pt

 Download the results locally
 ```